russeta/docs-tap/convention-service/creating-conventions.md

     ```
 ## <a id='targeting'></a> Define the convention behavior

-Any property or value within the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) or OCI image metadata associated with a workload can be used to define the criteria for applying conventions.
+You can use any property or value within the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) or OCI image metadata associated with a workload to define the criteria for applying conventions.
 The following are a few examples.

 ### Matching Criteria By Labels or Annotations:

-When using labels or annotations to define whether a convention should be applied, the server will check the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) of workloads.
+When it uses labels or annotations to define whether a convention should be applied, the server checks the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) of workloads.

    + PodTemplateSpec